 Director of Accounts and Business Development

 Darcy has spent the past ten years in the marketing industry working with clients of all types and sizes.
-She oversees all of Metonymy Media’s client relationships with the purpose of creating long-lasting, mutually-beneficial relationships.
+The only member of our team that does not regularly write for clients, she oversees all of Metonymy Media’s client relationships with the purpose of creating long-lasting, mutually-beneficial relationships.
 She has a knack for identifying opportunities and producing strategies to effectively improve and maximize clients’ marketing efforts.